-In this guide, I’ll share everything you need to know about visiting Taiwan’s only active volcano!
-Read along to find out how to visit Turtle Island and what to expect on your tour.
+In this guide, I’ll cover everything you need to know about visiting Taiwan’s only active volcano.
+Here’s how to visit Turtle Island and what to expect on your day tour!

 Disclaimer: This post probably contains affiliate links.
 When you make a purchase through one of these links, I might receive a tiny commission at no extra cost to you.
 As an Amazon Affiliate I earn from qualifying purchases.

 - Book a tour well in advance.
-Only a limited number of people can visit Turtle Island daily, and it’s best to book a tour well in advance.
-KK Day has several tour packages ranging in price and duration.
-If you want to visit the island, read the fine print carefully.
-The cheapest option only includes sailing around the island.
-I booked the 4.5-hour tour, which included whale watching and visiting the island.
-It was quite pricey (TWD1400) but worth every penny!
-The tour is only available in Chinese, but don’t let that stop you from visiting!
+Only a limited number of people can visit Turtle Island daily, so it’s best to secure a spot early.
+Klook has several day tour packages ranging in price and duration, but make sure to read the fine print carefully—the cheapest option only includes sailing around the island.
+I opted for the 4.5-hour tour, which included whale watching and a visit to the island.
+Full disclosure: I didn’t spot any whales or dolphins, but it was still a cool experience!
+The tour was a bit pricey (TWD 1400), but totally worth every penny!
+One more thing to note: the tour is only available in Chinese.
+Don’t let that stop you from going!
+If you’re not fluent, learning a few basics could be helpful.
+Check out my top daily life Chinese words and phrases for some inspiration!

 - Essentials to bring on your trip.
 Whether you’re just cruising around the island or exploring it, make sure to bring a good SPF sunscreen, a hat, sunglasses, bug spray, and ample water and snacks.
 A tiny shop in the Visitors Center sells a small selection of drinks and snacks too.